 Tags and keywords

-The non-normative SysML ExtendedRequirement keywords are: «extendedRequirement», «functionalRequirement», «interfaceRequirement», «performanceRequirement», «physicalRequirement», «designConstraint».For good measure the Requirements Plugin for MD SysML Plugin and Cameo Systems Modeler® throws in: «usabilityRequirement» and «businessRequirement».
+The non-normative SysML ExtendedRequirement keywords are: «extendedRequirement», «functionalRequirement», «interfaceRequirement», «performanceRequirement», «physicalRequirement», «designConstraint».For good measure the Requirements Plugin for MagicDraw SysML Plugin and Magic Cyber-Systems Engineer ® (Cameo Systems Modeler®) throws in: «usabilityRequirement» and «businessRequirement».

 If you just want to get at the